Alternative Fuel Vehicles (AFVs)

 What AFV Drivers Need to Know

-Starting midnight on September 30, 2025, Alternative Fuel Vehicles with Georgia AFV plates will need to follow the same rules as all other vehicles regarding use of HOV and HOT lanes:
+Alternative Fuel Vehicles with Georgia AFV plates must follow the same rules as all other vehicles regarding use of HOV and HOT lanes:

 HERO Roadway